Aju100/2k76/CONTRIBUTING.md

 In order to contribute to a project on Github, you must first get a copy of the project running locally on your computer.

 Steps to build this project:
-1. Set up Git and Install Node.js
+1. Set up Git and Install Hugo
 2. Fork the repository
 3. Clone your fork
-4. Install dependencies
-5. Run the project
+4. Run the project